kube-rs/website/docs/controllers/streams.md

     .await;
 ```

-### Inputs
+### Input Streams
-To swap out one of the input streams you need to:
+To configure one of the input streams manually you need to:

 1. create a watcher stream with backoff
 2. flatten the stream
-3. replace the interface
+3. call the stream-equivalent `Controller` interface

-Note that the `Controller` will poll all the passed (or implicitly created) watcher streams as a whole when you await poll the output stream from the controller.
+Note that the `Controller` will poll all the passed (or implicitly created) watcher streams as a whole when you poll the output stream from the controller.

-### Main Stream
+#### Main Stream
 The controller runtime requires a [reflector] for the main api, so you must also create a [reflector] pair yourself in this case:

 ```diff